casper-ecosystem/cep18/docs/quickstart-guide.md

 # Setup

 Clone the [fungible token (CEP-18) contract repository](https://github.com/casper-ecosystem/cep18) and run the `make build-contract` command.
 This will create the `cep18.wasm` and the `cep18_test_contract.wasm`.
 The token Wasm is the main contract.
-We will use the `test_contract` contract Wasm to query the balances and allowances of the fungible token balances throughout this workflow.
+We will use the `cep18_test_contract` Wasm to query the balances and allowances of the fungible token balances throughout this workflow.

 ## Install the Main Fungible Token Contract